GrailWang/3DPackagingProblemSolution/README.md

-# 3DPackingProblemSolution
+# 3DPackagingProblemSolution
-As is known to all, packing problem is currently a NP-hard question.
-Inspired by Problem C of 2024 Beijing Intercollegiate Mathematical Modeling Competition, I develop an algorithm attempting to find out one solution of the 3D packing problem.
+As is known to all, packaging problem is currently a NP-hard question.
+Inspired by Problem C of 2024 Beijing Intercollegiate Mathematical Modeling Competition, I develop an algorithm attempting to find out one solution of the 3D packaging problem.

 This is a program written based on the backtracking algorithm, mainly exploring the existence of solutions by searching the entire solution space.